mcpython4-coding/Documentation/mcpython/client/rendering/model/ModelHandler.md

         function search(self)

-            will search all locations for new stuff
+            Will search all locations for new stuff
             todo: add datapack locations

+                    variable self.found_models[name]

-        function add_from_data(self, name: str, data: dict)
+        function add_from_data(self, name: str, data: dict, store=True)

             will inject data as an block-model file
             :param name: the name to use
             :param data: the data to inject
+            :param store: if it should be stored and re-loaded on reload event

         function build(self, immediate=False)